 The Cultural Trust is unique.
 No other state in the union allows support for qualified cultural nonprofits be be taken as a generous state cultural tax credit when you make a matching gift to the Cultural Trust, up to $500 per individual, $1,000 per married couple and $2,500 per Class-C corporation.
 For more information about the Trust or the tax credit program visit their website.

-Review the Clackamas County Cultural Plan, Application Guidelines, Frequently Asked Questions and download the sample application to understand the scope of funding offered by the Cultural Coalition related arts, heritage and humanities projects.
+Review the Clackamas County Cultural Plan, Application Guidelines, and Frequently Asked Questions to understand the scope of funding offered by the Cultural Coalition related arts, heritage and humanities projects.
 For questions or general assistance, contact us at 503-655-0525 or email us.

-Cultural Participation Grants address the Funding Priorities described in the Clackamas County Cultural Plan for Arts, Heritage and Humanities, and reflect the Vision, Goals, Strengths and Challenges described in the Plan.
+Cultural Participation Grants address the Funding Priorities described in the Clackamas County Cultural Plan for Arts, Heritage and Humanities.
+Visit the Grant Information page for more details.
 This grant is intended for project-based needs.

 Project grants range from $500 to $2,500.
 Special Opportunity Grants are capped at $750.
 Applicants should not assume proposals will be funded at the full amount requested.
 Review prior grant awards for more information on range of grants distributed.